NCCA/PCCSlides/Lecture1/slides.md

   - Controllable
   - User-friendly
   - Build for software development
-- It is important to use / understand Linux for production
+- It is important to use / understand Linux for production as most big studios use Linux

 ---
 ## Loading Linux